Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 I am forever being asked… does that protector stuff work?
 My answer is yes.
 Provided you do not expect absolute miracles.

-In most cases, it is amazing to see a spillage just sit there on the surface, ready to be wiped away.
+In most cases, it is amazing to see a spillage sit there on the surface, ready to be wiped away.
 There are others when it is not quite as effective (when someone knocks over a whole tin of wood stain onto a carpet, it can struggle!).

-Types Of Carpet And Upholstery Protectors available
+Types of Carpet and Upholstery Protectors available

 There are two types of carpet protectors… topical (sprayed on separately) and “in-tank” stain blockers.